 - Many of the options from the Budget Lunch section above also apply for dinner.

-Typical Cologne beer is called “Kölsch”.
-Many bars will serve them in small glasses — so your beer is always ice cold.
-Waiters will quickly bring you a new glass when you’re (almost) finished unless you tell them to stop.
+Cologne is the birthplace of “Kölsch” beer and its served everywhere.
+Most bars serve it in small glasses — so your beer is always ice cold.
+Waiters will continue bringing you a new glass when you’re (almost) finished unless you tell them to stop.